qmk/qmk_firmware/docs/feature_converters.md

 ### Bonsai C4 {#bonsai_c4}

 The Bonsai C4 only has one on-board LED (B2), and by default, both the Pro Micro TXLED (D5) and RXLED (B0) are mapped to it.
-If you want only one of them mapped, you can undefine one and redefine it to another pin by adding these line to your `config.h`:
+If you want only one of them mapped, you can undefine one and redefine it to another pin by adding these lines to your `config.h`:

 ```c
 #undef B0